 Although these third-party applications relieve users from the cumbersome process of installing an OS to run Windows software, they are prone to bugs and issues.

-So, which to choose?
+So, which Windows on Mac solution to choose?